Some of the links on this site are affiliate links. Read our full disclaimer here.

 - One acre of timberland is valued at around $1,500, but the value increases significantly if trees mature for several decades.

 - Besides selling mature trees, there are other ways to generate income from timberland, such as selling seeds, renting out the land, leasing to lumber farmers, or partnering with a lumber company for profit-sharing.

-If you’re just starting out with investing and are looking to diversify your portfolio, land could be an excellent option.
+Land could be an excellent option if you’re starting with investing and are looking to diversify your portfolio.

-Timberland is a huge commodity in the US.
-Just how many acres of timberland are there across the country?
+Timberland is a massive commodity in the US.
+But just how many acres of timberland are there across the country?
 According to the USDA, there are approximately 700 million acres.

 Timberland Investing Benefits

 - One of the key benefits of investing in timberland is that it’s a prime example of passive investing.